 In 1960, the Bibb County Sheriff in Georgia was convicted of contempt of court when he criticized local judges for ordering a grand jury investigation into possible vote buying of black voters.
-The Supreme Court overturned the conviction as a violation of the First Amendment's protection of speech, and said utterances would have to present a clear and present danger to have sustained a conviction.
+The Supreme Court overturned the conviction as a violation of the First Amendmen and said utterances would have to present a clear and present danger to have sustained a conviction.
 In this photo, a line of black voters wait in line to vote in July 1946 in Marietta, Georgia, to vote in the governor's primary.
-(AP Photo, used with permission from The Associated Press.)
+(AP Photo, used with permission from the Associated Press)

 Using the clear and present danger test, the Supreme Court ruled in Wood v.
 Georgia, 370 U.S. 375 (1962), that individuals and public officials concerned with ongoing grand jury proceedings may speak freely about the proceedings and can only be charged with contempt of court when their speech immediately creates a serious threat to the administration of justice.